 The Best Vegan Pizza Brooklyn Has to Offer!

-The late 1960s vibe of Paulie Gee’s Slice Shop is the perfect backdrop for incredible pie.
-The 46-seat place, outfitted with orange bench seats, wooden paneling, and a black and white tiled floor, gives the store a retro-vibe.
+One of the best places, this 46-seat place, outfitted with orange bench seats, wooden paneling, and a black and white tiled floor, gives the store a retro-vibe.
 There is a vintage TV set with molded plastic chairs in the corner with an Atari gaming system – just waiting for players.

 The lines out the door are justified for this Greenpoint location that focuses only on slices of pizza.
-You can get takeout or delivery, but the best way to enjoy Paulie’s Brooklyn pizza is right there in the shop, hot out of the oven.
+You can get takeout or delivery, but the best way to enjoy Paulie’s Brooklyn pizza is right there in the pizza shop, hot out of the oven.

-Whether it is a round pie cut into triangles or into squares, known as Sicilian style, the vegan pizza options range from simple tomato to a tantalizing Vegan Special.
+Whether it is a round pie cut into triangles or into squares, known as Sicilian style, the vegan menu options range from simple tomato to a tantalizing Vegan Special.